7Zenox/talewind/README.md

 # *talewind*

 *talewind* is a media bias detection system for text input.
-It is being developed by Vasu Jain and Anand Chauhan as part of their University project.
+It is being developed by Vasu Jain and Anand Chauhan as our University project for the 4th semester course on Artificial Intelligence, as part of our bachelor's degree.

+#### 29/04/2023: The whole thing will be rebuilt using better datasets and advanced models

 ## `COMPONENTS`

-### `POLITICAL CLASSIFICATION`
+- ### `POLITICAL CLASSIFICATION`

-The Political text classification system works off of an LSTM based on the [AllSides](https://www.allsides.com/media-bias/media-bias-chart) media bias chart as a dataset and metric.